patrikerdes/gradle-use-latest-versions-plugin/README.md

 ```

 Updates module and plugin versions in all *.gradle files in the project root folder or any subfolder to the latest
-available versions.This task depends on the `dependencyUpdates` task in the
+available versions.
+This task depends on the `dependencyUpdates` task in the
 [Gradle Versions Plugin](https://github.com/ben-manes/gradle-versions-plugin) to know which dependencies can be updated.

 ### useLatestVersionsCheck